Oktaliem/DemoSerenityBDDCucumberOrangeHRM/README.md

 Folders :
 1. Features : Test suit in gerkhin language.
 Each feature consists of test cases.
 2. CucumberSteps : Step Definition in cucumber, ie. Given When And Then
-3. SerenitySteps : To Create steps for Serenity BDD report with annotation @step
+3. SerenitySteps : Create steps for Serenity BDD report with annotation @step
-4. TestRunner : To Run Your Features File, glue between your feature and cucumbersteps
+4. TestRunner : Run Your Features File, glue between your feature and cucumbersteps

 ## Run the Test Via Command Line
 Check your TestRunner folder for cucumber options